AnimMouse/animmouse-website/content/post/my-asn-journey-setting-up-your-own-asn.md

 ## Create a routing policy statement on your ASN

 The import and export statements describe your ASN routing policy.
-They say that your upstream ASN is authorized to announce your ASN.\
+Those statements say that your upstream ASN is authorized to announce your ASN.\
 Some providers like iFog GmbH uses import and export statements to verify that you own your ASN.

 Some LIRs like Lagrange Cloud automatically add an import and export statement using the 2 peering details when you first acquire your ASN.
 If this happens, you already have the required import and export statements.